History of human sexuality: Prostitution

 Prostitution is the sale of sexual services, such as oral sex or sexual intercourse.
 Prostitution has been described as the "world's oldest profession".
-Gonorrhoeae is recorded at least up to 700 years ago and associated with a district in Paris formerly known as "Le Clapiers".
-This is where the prostitutes were to be found at that time.
+Gonorrhea infection was recorded at least 700 years ago and associated with a district in Paris formerly known as "Le Clapiers" where prostitutes often worked.

+Depending on the time period and geographical location the social class and acceptance of prostitutes varied.
 In ancient Greece the hetaerae were often women of high social class, whereas in Rome the meretrices were of lower social order.
 The Devadasi, prostitutes of Hindu temples in south India, were made illegal by the Indian government in 1988.

+Male prostitution has a long and varied history dating back to ancient civilizations.
+In classical antiquity, particularly in Greek & Roman societies, male sex work was both documented and regulated.
+Texts acknowledge that male prostitution as a common aspect of urban life, often involving slaves or lower class freemen for both Roman & Greek civilizations Roman male prostitutes were known as Scortum.

+Limited female-female sexual relations were documented in literary and artistic sources but rarely linked explicitly to organized prostitution.
+Lesbianism and female homosexuality in antiquity were often stigmatized or ignored in historical records, contributing to the difficulty in identifying cases of female sex work directed toward female clients.

+In South Asia, the hijra community, often considered a third gender and include transgender and intersex individuals, have a long history of sex work linked to both ritual and social roles.

+In medieval Europe, male homosexual acts were criminalized and often severely punished.
+Despite this, male prostitution existed, often servicing elite men, soldiers, or travelers.